sfajfer/Master-of-Gu/chapters/11-Combat.md

 When climbing a surface, your movement is reduced by 4.
 If the surface does not have easy handholds like a ladder the GM may call you to make an **Athletics** test or else fall.

 #### Cover
-If a creature is totally obscured by cover from the attacker, they are typically not a viable target for their attacks.
+If a creature is completely hidden behind cover from the attacker, they have full cover and typically are not a viable target for attacks.
 If the attacker uses a Gu with the [**Piercing**] keyword, however, they can make an attack against an obscured target with a +20 penalty.
+Divinations that reveal the exact location of a target remove this penalty.

-If a creature is only partially obscured by cover, they are a viable target but attacks made against them are made with a +10 penalty.
+If a creature is only partially obscured by cover, they have partial cover; they are a viable target, but attacks made against them are made with a +10 penalty.
+If the attacker uses a Gu with the [**Piercing**] keyword, however, there is no penalty to the attack roll.

 ## Combat Actions